Welcome to the most

 burst into flames.
 There were no fuel cells or fire

-retardant suits in those racing days and they only had a fire
+retardant suits in those racing days and

 resistant solution they could dip their driving uniforms into.
 It was